SayedBaladoh/Leader-Election-in-Distributed-Systems-using-Redis-ZooKeeper-Spring-Cloud-Kubernetes/leader-election-in-distributed-system-zookeeper/README.md

 ```

 Observe logs:
-- One instance will log `Is instance-$id became a leader: true.` and periodically run the scheduled task.
+- One instance will log `This instance ($node) is the leader.` and periodically run the scheduled task.
 - Other instances will log `Current instance is not the leader.
 Skipping scheduled task.`.
 - Stop the leader instance.
-- Another instance will log `Is instance-$id became a leader: true.`. and take over the task.
+- Another instance will log `This instance ($node) is the leader.`. and take over the task.

 ---